spywhere/Javatar/README.md

 ====

 ### Important Updates

+From 15 Jan 2014, Javatar will include full Java SE7 class list inside its package.
+This will take a little longer to install/update Javatar.
+For other Java version, please check out Additional Packages section.

 ##### Development Build
 * Full Java SE7 Imports added (Java SE8 should coming soon...)
 * Javatar Imports improvements, now types separated and also backward compatible